MagnumOpuses/jobtechdev.se/content/faq/_index.md

                },
                {
-                "q":"How can I get all job ads?", "a":"If you want all ads we recommend you to use the Bulk API."
+                "q":"How can I get all job ads?", "a":"If you want all ads we recommend you to use the <a href='https://bulk-api.dev.services.jtech.se' target='blank'>Bulk API</a>"
                },
                {
                 "q":"The API deliver to much information, can I filter some how?",